 Thermodynamic systems encompass the transfer of energy.
 This can be studied in one of three systems: open systems, closed systems, and isolated systems.
 Heat transfer can only take place between open and closed systems.
 As technology abounds homes and businesses alike have taken to using many open and closed systems to reduce costs and improve energy efficiency.
 Energy, in the form of heat, is quantifiable, and can be converted in electricity.
 The energy generated from an electrical heating system is considered a primary source of energy.
 This energy is obtained from its original source and the construction is quite simple:

 In this world of thermodynamic laws the newest technological developments in electrical heating have brought immersion heaters to the forefront of the oil and petrochemical industries.
 Unique in their design, these systems heat liquid in lieu of air.
-While other forms of heating sources, such as gas, are designed to heat the air in a given room, the immersion heater devices are installed inside of tanks or vessels with the purpose of heating liquids around the device.
+Other forms of heating sources, such as gas, are designed to heat the air in a given room.
+Immersion heater devices, however, are on the inside of tanks or vessels with the purpose of heating liquids around the device.

 Throughout the oil industry, these heaters offer the right amount of heat necessary to ease the flow through pipes.
 Once installed, the technological modifications of these heating systems can withstand extreme environmental and weather conditions.
 All while lasting longer than similar heating systems.

 The controlling device for the immersion heaters is attached to the heater in such a way that the control box can be located on an exterior wall, adding to safety.
 Should anything go wrong with the controller or heater, this alleviates any need to empty the tank.
 Electrical heating devices have fewer moving parts and as a result, do not require as much space.